 - BCG Policy for all employees, which outlines our expectations regarding ethics and compliance.
-This policy is available in English and is translated in the following languages Chinese, German, Indonesian, Japanese, Korean, Laotian, Malay, Romanian, Spanish (Latin American), Spanish (European), Thai and Vietnamese.
+This policy is available in English and is translated in the following languages: Chinese, German, Indonesian, Japanese, Korean, Laotian, Malay, Romanian, Spanish (Latin American), Spanish (European), Thai and Vietnamese.
 The BCG Policy requires employees to report violations of the BCG Policy through various reporting channels.
 Employees have the option to remain anonymous in their reporting by using Celestica's Ethics Hotline or web based reporting.
 These third party managed channels are available globally in all Celestica languages and are operated 24 hours a day, 7 days a week.
-Confirmed violations of the BCG Policy can result in disciplinary action, up to and including termination. - Child Labour Prevention Policy addresses our approach to preventing child labour within our operations and provides guidance to Celestica managers and employees should child labour be identified. - Global Hours of Work Policy addresses our approach to employee working hours, work week hour limits, and compensation guidance for hours worked.
-This policy is based on the RBA Code of Conduct. - Supply Chain Management Policy and Practices provides guidance for our employees to extend our BCG Policy to our suppliers, and requires that RBA labour and ethics standards are applied across our supply chain. - Responsible Minerals Sourcing Policy outlines the requirements for our suppliers, and addresses our approach to the sustainable sourcing of specified minerals and their derivative metals, the diligence and disclosure of which is regulated by Rule 13p-1 under the Exchange Act, the US Securities and Exchange Commission rule implementing Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "US Conflict Minerals Rule").
+Confirmed violations of the BCG Policy can result in disciplinary action, up to and including termination. - Child Labor Prevention Policy addresses our approach to preventing child labour within our operations and provides guidance to Celestica managers and employees should child labour be identified. - Global Hours of Work Policy addresses our approach to employee working hours, work week hour limits, and compensation guidance for hours worked.
+This policy is based on the RBA Code of Conduct. - Corporate Supply Chain Management (SCM) Policies and Practices defines requirements for Celestica SCM organization to comply with our BCG Policy in all business relationships with our suppliers, and requires that RBA labour and ethics standards are applied across our supply chain. - Celestica Responsible Minerals Sourcing Policy outlines the requirements for our suppliers, and addresses our approach to the sustainable sourcing of specified minerals and their derivative metals, the diligence and disclosure of which is regulated by Rule 13p-1 under the Exchange Act, the U.S. Securities and Exchange Commission rule implementing Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "U.S. Conflict Minerals Rules").